robertrumney/frozen-shader/README.md

 ## Script

-The accompanying `FreezeObject.cs` script is responsible for gradually changing an object's appearance to a frozen state.
+The accompanying `FreezeObject2D.cs` script is responsible for gradually changing an object's appearance to a frozen state.
 It adjusts the `_FrozenAmount` property of the shader over time to create the transition.

 ## Usage